dotnetcore/CAP/docs/content/user-guide/en/storage/mongodb.md

 # MongoDB

-MongoDB is a cross-platform document-oriented database program.
-Classified as a NoSQL database program, MongoDB uses JSON-like documents with schema.
+MongoDB is a cross-platform, document-oriented database program.
+Classified as a NoSQL database, MongoDB uses JSON-like documents with dynamic schema.

-CAP supports MongoDB since version 2.3 .

-MongoDB supports ACID transactions since version 4.0, so CAP only supports MongoDB above 4.0, and MongoDB needs to be deployed as a cluster, because MongoDB's ACID transaction requires a cluster to be used.
+CAP has supported MongoDB since version 2.3.
+MongoDB supports ACID transactions starting from version 4.0, so CAP requires MongoDB 4.0 or higher.
+Additionally, MongoDB must be deployed as a cluster because ACID transactions require a replica set.

 For a quick development of the MongoDB 4.0+ cluster for the development environment, you can refer to [this article](https://www.cnblogs.com/savorboard/p/mongodb-4-cluster-install.html).